stryker-mutator/stryker-js/docs/getting-started.md

 npm install --save-dev @stryker-mutator/core
 ```

-If you choose to not install the stryker-cli, use `npx stryker` (after installing `@stryker-mutator/core` locally) instead of `stryker` for the rest of the quickstart.
+If you choose to not install the stryker-cli, use `npx stryker-cli` (after installing `@stryker-mutator/core` locally) instead of `stryker` for the rest of the quickstart.

 ---